 - Teres Minor

 Stabilizers Worked When Performing the Barbell Upright Row

 How to Properly Perform the Barbell Upright Row

 - Grasp bar with shoulder width or slightly narrower overhand grip.

-- While inhaling, pull bar to the chin with elbows leading.
-Keep the elbows jutting up and out while maintaining bodily proximity to the weights.
-Allow wrists to flex as bar rises.
+- While inhaling, pull the bar to the chin with elbows leading.
+Keep the elbows jutting up and out while maintaining physical proximity to the weights.
+Allow wrists to flex as you raise the bar.